 Many of us are more willing to talk sports, politics and even religion before we’ll talk about money.
 If you’ve reached out to work with a financial advisor, then you’ve already made a big step toward making progress on your money goals.

-But before meeting with an advisor for the first time to dive into all the nooks and crannies of your finances, it’s a good idea to get a sense of how he or she works and whether you’ll get the kind of insight you’re looking for.
-We asked Bill Taylor, vice president, financial planning and sales support for Northwestern Mutual, for questions to ask a financial advisor before you commit to a working relationship.
+But before meeting with an advisor for the first time to dive into all the nooks and crannies of your finances, it’s a good idea to get a sense of how the advisor works and whether you’ll get the kind of insight you’re looking for.
+Here are a few questions to ask a financial advisor before you commit to a working relationship.

 There’s no right or wrong answer because it can vary depending on your situation, but you should be sure that it’s often enough to help you stay on track with your goals or be able to adjust when changes in your life occur.